jesperancinha/bridges-surveillance-story/Readme.md

 ## Constraints

-1. Vehicles which will cross the bridge when they are open.
-Bridges are considered to be open, when the bridge plates are down.
-If the bridge plates are up, then the bridge is said to be closed.
-Bridges may also be closed at other times and for other reasons.
-When a bridge is closed, it cannot be crossed, regardless of the state of its plates.
-2. Trains go over static bridges which are mostly open.
+1. Trains go over static bridges which are mostly open.
 They can be closed for exceptional reasons.
-3. When trains go over bridge, we need to know how long the whole train took to cross it.
+2. When trains go over bridge, we need to know how long the whole train took to cross it.
-4. When vehicles go over the bridge, we need to know how long vehicle took to cross it.
-5. We also need to know the complete weight being passed across the bridge in regard to merchandise.
+3. We also need to know the complete weight being passed across the bridge in regard to merchandise.
-6. We aso need to know the complete weight being passed across the bridge in regard to people.
+4. We aso need to know the complete weight being passed across the bridge in regard to people.
-7. The exact number of people will be an approximation and will be a result from a triangulation of passing through heat sensors and light sensors.
+5. The exact number of people will be an approximation and will be a result from a triangulation of passing through heat sensors and light sensors.
-8. Timetables and merchandise exchanges will be done via RabbitMQ.
+6. Timetables and merchandise exchanges will be done via RabbitMQ.
-9. Sensor information will be sent via Kafka.
+7. Sensor information will be sent via Kafka.
-10. People data will be sent via Kafka Streams.
+8. People data will be sent via Kafka Streams.
-11. All Kafka streamed information will be handled via Apache Spark.
+9. All Kafka streamed information will be handled via Apache Spark.
-12. Bridge opening times are subject to conflict detection.
+10. Bridge opening times are subject to conflict detection.
 Upon detecting one conflict between opening times.
 The bridge remains closed until the conflict becomes resolved.
-13. Conflict registration changes state but never gets removed
+11. Conflict registration changes state but never gets removed

 ## Installation Notes